Rimoi National Reserve

 An action-filled season to witness the great wildebeest migration and crossings in Kenya is during this season.
 In case you are looking for the best adventures, then this is the best fit for you

-How to get to Rimoi National Reserve
+How to Get to Rimoi National Reserve

 The most common route to Rimoi is by road.
 From Nairobi, visitors can drive via Nakuru and Eldoret, a journey of about 6 to 7 hours.
 From Eldoret, the reserve is easily accessible through Iten, a town famous for producing world-class athletes.
 The drive from Iten to Rimoi takes about 1 hour on a scenic but rough road, making a 4WD vehicle the best choice, especially in the rainy season.
 Visitors can also access the reserve from Kabarnet via the Kerio Valley route, which offers breathtaking views of the Rift Valley escarpment.